Sam8876/Facecam-Attendance/README.md

 This project leverages powerful libraries like OpenCV, Dlib, and Xlwings to detect and recognize faces in real-time and manage attendance records efficiently.

 <h3>Features</h3>
-Real-Time Face Detection: Uses OpenCV and Dlib for accurate face detection and recognition.
+Real-Time Face Detection: Uses OpenCV and Dlib for accurate face detection and recognition.<br>
-Facial Recognition: Matches faces with pre-stored data to mark attendance automatically.
+Facial Recognition: Matches faces with pre-stored data to mark attendance automatically.<br>
-Excel Integration: Utilizes Xlwings to manage attendance records directly in Excel, making the data easy to store, edit, and analyze.
+Excel Integration: Utilizes Xlwings to manage attendance records directly in Excel, making the data easy to store, edit, and analyze.<br>
 User-Friendly Interface: Simple and efficient user flow for capturing attendance via a webcam.

 <h3>Key Packages Used</h3>